alexvaigm/maven-hello-world/readme.md

 ## 🔄 CI/CD Pipeline

-The GitHub Actions pipeline automatically:
+The GitHub Actions pipeline is split into three jobs:
+- **build**: Compiles, tests, and packages the Java application, and uploads the JAR artifact.
+- **docker**: Downloads the JAR, builds and pushes the Docker image with a dynamic version tag, and verifies the image.
+- **deploy**: Deploys to Kubernetes as a Job using Helm, passing the new image tag to the deployment, and verifies the job.

+A summary step is included at the end of the pipeline, which writes a markdown summary of the build, docker, and deploy stages, including the image tag used, to the GitHub Actions run summary.

+The pipeline automatically:

 1. **Version Management**: Increments patch version (1.0.0 → 1.0.1)
 2. **Build**: Compiles and tests the Java application
 3. **Package**: Creates JAR artifact
 4. **Docker**: Builds multi-stage Docker image with non-root user
 5. **Registry**: Pushes to Docker Hub with version tags
-6. **Deploy**: Deploys to Kubernetes as a Job using Helm
+6. **Deploy**: Deploys to Kubernetes as a Job using Helm, passing the new image tag
 7. **Verify**: Tests the Job completion and logs
+8. **Summary**: Adds a summary of the pipeline run to the GitHub Actions summary tab

 ### Pipeline Triggers